puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 + Razor has been validated on RHEL/CentOS 6.x and 7.x versions.
 + The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.
++ Razor must not be installed on your PE master.

 ##Installation Overview